Carolina Integrative Psychotherapy, Inc.

 • DBT Skills Training for families & friends and couples.

-• Standard DBT Skills Groups for individuals (current openings available)
+• Standard DBT Skills Groups for individuals (wait list)

 • DBT for Couples Training-Consult Team, supervision and consultation

-• DBT Skillz for Therapists (Fall 2020-Full).
-Email for more info on Spring 2021 sessions and to join the waitlist.
+• DBT Skillz for Therapists .
+Email for more info on the 2025 sessions and to join the wait list.

 • Compassion Focused Therapy.
 Email for more information.